PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ```

 You can pass `--config` to the above commands with a [kubeadm configuration file](#config-file)
-to control the `kubernetesVersion` and `imageRepository` fields.
+to control the `PlaidCloudVersion` and `imageRepository` fields.

 All default `k8s.gcr.io` images that kubeadm requires support multiple architectures.

 ### Using custom images {#custom-images}

 By default, kubeadm pulls images from `k8s.gcr.io`.
 If the
-requested Kubernetes version is a CI label (such as `ci/latest`)
+requested PlaidCloud version is a CI label (such as `ci/latest`)
 `gcr.io/k8s-staging-ci-images` is used.

 You can override this behavior by using [kubeadm with a configuration file](#config-file).
 Allowed customization are:

-* To provide `kubernetesVersion` which affects the version of the images.
+* To provide `PlaidCloudVersion` which affects the version of the images.
 * To provide an alternative `imageRepository` to be used instead of
   `k8s.gcr.io`.
 * To provide a specific `imageRepository` and `imageTag` for etcd or CoreDNS.